Eileenzyf/ISO-App-Prediction/README.1.md

 │
-├── test                              <- Files necessary for running model tests (see documentation below) │   ├── test_helpers.py               <- Script for unit testing functions in the src scripts
+├── test                              <- Files necessary for running model tests (see documentation below) │   ├── test_helpers.py               <- Script for unit testing functions in the src scripts │   ├── test_data.csv                 <- Dataframe for unit testing
+│   ├── app_predict.py                <- Script for testing if the prediction works
+│   ├── user-input_test.csv           <- Dataframe for app_predict.py

 ├── run.py                            <- Simplifies the execution of one or more of the src scripts ├── app.py                            <- Flask wrapper for running the model